ACLaks/website/_products/ivdu.md

 options:
   - price: 32
     photo: /images/products/ivdue-acrylic.jpg
-    size: 8x8
+    size: 5x7
     theme: dark
     details: Yellow watercolor paper floating in an acrylic tabletop frame.
+    is_duplicate: true

-  - price: 54
+  - price: 32
     photo: /images/products/ivdue.jpg
-    size: 12x12
+    size: 8x8
     theme: light
     details: Yellow watercolor paper floating in a black frame.
 Wall mount.
+    is_duplicate: true
 ---

-Emojies have become a big part of our lives.
+Emojis have become a big part of our lives.
 This bright and cheerful smiley reminds us to serve Hashem with happiness.

 Note that each piece is cut from a unique paper.
 No two exactly alike.